JustinNgoCode/455-Project-1/README2.md

 #### Frontend Setup:
 - Save the frontend code as index.html
-- Update the BASE_URL constant in index.html to match your server's domain (e.g., https://yourdomain.com).
+- Update the BASE_URL constant in index.html to match your server's domain
 - Replace the reCAPTCHA site key in index.html (6LejTjYrAAAAAILxCq5QrZZ_fBN5hPfbo_zxRR09) with your reCAPTCHA site key.
 - Upload index.html to your web server or host it separately.

 #### Running the Application:
 - Ensure your web server is running with PHP and MySQL configured.
-- Access index.html through a browser (e.g., https://yourdomain.com/index.html).
+- Access index.html through a browser
 - Register a new user or log in with an existing account.
 - Start chatting and sharing files securely.